 League of Captains is another little coffee shop start-up that offers some pretty sweet coffee blends in a variety of flavour combinations.
 Baristas are friendly and familiar so you can be sure to find a friend behind the counter with every visit you pay to this quaint little café.

 Finally, we need to mention Limapulo which can also be found at The Row.
 Although it isn’t a coffee shop, this heritage restaurant serves some of the best Nyonya baba cuisines in the area.
 The restaurant also boasts a beautiful, traditional feel and aesthetic that’s both relaxing and welcoming.
 So it’s no wonder why the place has become such a hit among office workers, locals, and tourists alike.

 Lots of people go out on budget vacations just to sample the food of their chosen destination.
 So luxury accommodations and expensive lodging seem impractical – especially if you’re not spending too much time in your room.

 If you’re planning a trip down the Kuala Lumpur food trail, it’s only wise that you choose the right accommodation to suit your needs and budget without compromising the quality of your experience.
-So for anyone who wants to experience the food in KL, a comfortable stay at the Tune Hotel is the perfect budget-friendly solution.
+So for anyone who wants to experience the food in KL, a comfortable stay at the MoMo's Kuala Lumpur is the perfect budget-friendly solution.

-Offering clean accommodations, spacious suites, and just the right distance from all of these great food destinations, Tune Hotel Kuala Lumpur is the ideal accommodation for travellers who want a comfortable, safe, and affordable space to retreat to after a long day of sampling KL’s tantalising food offerings.
-Book a room at Tune Hotel Kuala Lumpur today!
+Offering clean accommodations, spacious suites, and just the right distance from all of these great food destinations, MoMo's Kuala Lumpur is the ideal accommodation for travellers who want a comfortable, safe, and affordable space to retreat to after a long day of sampling KL’s tantalising food offerings.
+Book a room at MoMo's today!